Valer100/winaccent/docs/colors/accent-color-and-shades.md

     </div>

+    You can also try it without installing anything [here](../playground/custom-accent-palette-generation-algorithm.md).

 !!! warning
     The color variables will return the colors in HEX strings (e.g. `#RRGGBB`).
 If you need an RGB tuple instead of a HEX color string, use the `hex_to_rgb()` function.
 See [HEX string color to RGB integer tuple function](../other-features/hex-to-rgb-function.md) for more information.